Sellmeier equation: Description

 where εr is the relative permittivity of the medium.

 For characterization of glasses the equation consisting of three terms is commonly used:

 As an example, the coefficients for a common borosilicate crown glass known as BK7 are shown below:

 For common optical glasses, the refractive index calculated with the three-term Sellmeier equation deviates from the actual refractive index by less than 5×10−6 over the wavelengths' range of 365 nm to 2.3 μm, which is of the order of the homogeneity of a glass sample.
 Additional terms are sometimes added to make the calculation even more precise.

 Sometimes the Sellmeier equation is used in two-term form:

 Here the coefficient A is an approximation of the short-wavelength (e.g., ultraviolet) absorption contributions to the refractive index at longer wavelengths.
 Other variants of the Sellmeier equation exist that can account for a material's refractive index change due to temperature, pressure, and other parameters.

+Derivation

+Analytically, the Sellmeier equation models the refractive index as due to a series of optical resonances within the bulk material.
+Its derivation from the Kramers-Kronig relations requires a few assumptions about the material, from which any deviations will affect the model's accuracy: